Editor’s Note: We’re digging into our ample archives to find some great articles you might have missed over the years. This one comes from 2016.

-1) Silence is Golden … Sometimes
+1. Your Silence is Golden … Sometimes

-3) What Your Face Is Really Saying
+3. Watch What Your Face is Really Saying

-Michelle Icard nails it in her great book Middle School Makeover: you may think you are saying nothing while your tween opens up about him or her or them or it but your face is anything but quiet.
+Michelle Icard nails it in her great book, Middle School Makeover: You may think you are saying nothing while your tween opens up about him or her or them or it but your face is anything but quiet.
 Raising a tween means paying more attention to your facial expressions than you ever thought necessary.
-Listen to the Modern Dads Podcast with Michelle Icard about this very topic!
+(Listen to the Modern Dads Podcast with Michelle Icard about this very topic!)

-Usually by using nothing more than a Phillips head screwdriver, you can take a door off its hinges.
+Usually, by using nothing more than a Phillips head screwdriver, you can take a door off its hinges.
 Keep this in mind if door slamming becomes a part of your life when raising a tween because it gets awfully hard to slam something that isn’t there.

 Now for a few things that might fly in the face of conventional wisdom about raising a tween …

-6) Never Too Old For A Snuggle
+6. They’re Never Too Old for a Snuggle

-7) You Can’t Spell SCHOOL Without FUN
+7. You Can’t Spell ‘School’ Without ‘Fun’

-OK, so none of the letters in “fun” are found in “school” but tweens, while obviously growing up, are still kids and kids like having fun.
+OK.
+None of the letters in “fun” are found in “school” but tweens, while obviously growing up, are still kids and kids like having fun.
 That’s a fact.
 It’s important to remember not to strip all of the school time fun away just because the kids are starting to look like mini-adults.

 It’s not all texting and dystopian books with tweens, or at least it doesn’t have to be.
 Littlest Pets, Matchbox cars, Teenage Mutant Ninja Turtles, Legos, Minions, and more: pop culture toy icons don’t fade away when a kid turns 10 (only to return a decade later when that kid is suddenly a hipster 20-year-old).
 They are still fun and if given the opportunity to enjoy an elongated childhood, your tween can and will still be a kid.